 We mainly source trade in goods estimates from HM Revenue and Customs (HMRC).
-They collect the raw data, and automatic corrections are built into their computer systems to cope with certain common types of error, such as invalid codes.
+They collect the raw data, and automatic corrections are built into their systems to cope with certain common types of error, such as invalid codes.
 There are credibility checks on the trade data for value and quantity.

 Trade in services estimates have been derived from surveys and other sources.
 Results should be treated with caution, because they are likely to be less reliable than those for trade in goods.
 While quarterly estimates produced by our national trade in services team rely on a smaller sample size, the subnational output uses data from a larger annual dataset, so are considered better quality.
-Further information is available in our UK trade QMI.
+Further information is available in our UK trade Quality Methodology Information (QMI).
 Apportionment at lower geographical levels is particularly difficult and causes uncertainty at a subnational level.
 Apportionment is used in the absence of accurate trade data at this level.

 International trade in services (ITIS) data is not sampled at a regional level.
 Sample sizes at the lower regional levels can change a lot between years and lead to volatility in estimates, particularly at the international territorial level (ITL) 2 and 3 levels.
 We have boosted the annual ITIS sample at a regional level, in order to improve the coverage at lower geographical levels.